Cripping-up

-Cripping-up is the act of casting an actor without an apparent/visible disability into a role which is either scripted as having a disability, or into the role of an historical figure who is known to have been disabled.
+Cripping-up is a term used to describe the act of casting an actor without an apparent/visible disability into a role which is either scripted as having a disability, or into the role of an historical figure who is known to have been disabled.

 The term is from the audience's perspective where the visibly apparent disability is mimicked by an actor who does not have physical, sensory or communication disability.
 This does not always include disabled actors being cast in roles with different conditions to their own as the practice of transposing a condition into a role can creatively work because the actor has a "lived experience" of disability.